cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 We suggest running test files individually by clicking on the spec filename to ensure the best performance.
 For example the
 [Cypress RealWorld App](https://github.com/cypress-io/cypress-example-realworld)
-has multiple test files, but below we run a single "new-transaction.spec.ts" test file.
+has multiple test files, but below we run a single "new-transaction.cy.ts" test file.

 <DocsImage src="/img/guides/core-concepts/run-single-spec.gif" alt="Running a single spec" ></DocsImage>